sensorario/go-book/Introduction/getting_started.md

 All Go programs begins with *package declaration*.
 Every Go program must start with it.
 Package Declaration is the way go orgnize and reuse code.
 There are two way of programs: libraries and executable.
 Executable applications are those programs that we can start from terminal.
 Libraries are those collections of code that can be reused.
 The package fmt starts with *package fmt*.

+## Functions

+Functions are the building blocks of a Go program.
+A funtion has an input, an output and a body.
+A body is composed by a series of steps called statements.
+All statements are executed in order.
+All funtions starts with *func* keyword.
+Func keyword and function name are followed by a list of zero or more parameters.
+All parameters are surrounded by parentheses, and an optional return type.
+Body is surrounded by curly braces.
+The function called when a program is executed is `main` function.

 ## Use functions in packages

 This is a simple program written in go.
 It is composed by package declaration, one import and a function.
 This program uses *Println* function from package fmt.
 To use this function we needed to import fmt package with `import "fmt"` instruction.
 And then to use Println function of this package we needed to use statement `fmt.Println()`.